ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 ![](/assets/images/platform/turtlebot3/logo_ros.png)

-The following script will allow you to simplify the ROS installation procedure.
+The following script allows quick installation of the ROS installation procedure.
 Run the following command in a terminal window.
 The terminal application can be found with the Ubuntu search icon on the top left corner of the screen, or you can use shortcut key for terminal is `Ctrl`+`Alt`+`T`.
 After install ROS, please reboot PC.

 ``` bash
 $ sudo apt-get update